Non-oscillating Early Dark Energy and Quintessence from Alpha-Attractors: Introduction

-where $c_{s}(z)$ is the sound speed and $H(z)$ is the Hubble parameter, both as a function of redshift.
+where $c_{s}(z)$ is the sound speed of the baryon-photon fluid and $H(z)$ is the Hubble parameter, both as a function of redshift.
 An additional amount of dark energy in the Universe increases the total density, which in turn increases the Hubble parameter because of the Friedmann equation \mbox{$\rho\propto H^2$}.
-Therefore, EDE considers such a brief increase at or before decoupling, which lowers the value of the sound horizon because it increases $H(z)$ in Eq.~(\ref{rs}).
-However, there is a way to avoid this being evident in and therefore disproved by current CMB measurements.
-This is because BAO and CMB measurements do not constrain the value of the sound horizon directly.

-For example, BAO measurements do not constrain the sound horizon alone, but the combination $H(z)r_s$ \cite{BAOBOSS}.
-The observations of the Planck satellite measure the quantity $\theta_{*} \equiv \frac{r_{*}}{D_{*}}$ \cite{Planck2013}, the angular scale of the sound horizon; given by ratio of the comoving sound horizon to the angular diameter distance at which we observe fluctuations.
-Both of these measurements entail an assumption of $\Lambda$CDM cosmology and can be shown to be equally constrained by other models, provided that they make only small modifications which simultaneously lower the value of $r_s$ and increase $H_{0}$.
+EDE briefly causes such an increase at or before matter-radiation equality, which lowers the value of the sound horizon because it increases $H(z)$ in Eq.~(\ref{rs}), leading to a larger value of $H_0$.
+This logic takes advantage of the fact that BAO measurements do not constrain the value of the sound horizon directly, but the combination $H(z)r_s$ \cite{BAOBOSS}.
+The same stands for CMB data, since the observations of the Planck satellite measure the quantity $\theta_{*} \equiv \frac{r_{s}(z_{*})}{D_{*}}$ \cite{Planck2013}, the angular scale of the sound horizon; given by ratio of the comoving sound horizon to the angular diameter distance at which we observe fluctuations.
+Both of these measurements entail an assumption of $\rm\Lambda$CDM cosmology and can be shown to be equally constrained by other models, provided that they make only small modifications which simultaneously lower the value of $r_s$ and increase $H_{0}$.

-EDE may have a significant drawback, however, in that it does not alleviate the $\sigma_{8}$ tension (associated with matter clustering) and may in fact exacerbate it \cite{Escudero:2022rbq,deSa:2022hsh,Vagnozzi2021,Nunes2021}.
-As with many others, our model does not attempt to solve this problem.
+EDE may have a significant drawback in that it does not address the $\sigma_{8}$ tension (associated with matter clustering) and might in fact exacerbate it \cite{Escudero:2022rbq,deSa:2022hsh,Vagnozzi2021,Nunes2021}.
+However, recently several classes of models have emerged that alleviate both of these tensions simultaneously.
+These are axion models of coupled EDE and dark matter \cite{liu2023alleviating,liu2023kinetically,Lucca_2021,BeltranJimenez:2021wbq,patil2023coupled}.
+It is conceivable that an $\alpha$-attractor model such as ours could feature a similar interaction term. \footnote{Moreover, tentative results indicate that previously neglected effects in galactic modelling may actually be responsible for the $\sigma_{8}$ tension.}

-\subsection{\boldmath $\alpha$-attractors}

-Our model unifies EDE with late DE in the context of $\alpha$-attractors.
-An earlier attempt for such unification in the same theoretical context can be seen in Ref.~\cite{alphaattractorsede1}.
-However, this proposal is also of oscillatory EDE.
+\subsection{$\alpha$-attractors}